-Why SSO is used by Organizations?
+Why is Single Sign-On used by Organizations?

 Using Single Sign-On services for authentication allows organizations to delegate storage and management of user credentials to a centralized system.
 This prevents the hassle of managing user data and passwords.

-Enterprise SSO products provide authentication to a large number of third party applications without the need to modify the applications in any way.
+Enterprise SSO products provide authentication to a large number of third-party applications without the need to modify the applications in any way.
 This turn-key feature makes it easy for organizations to migrate to SSO based authentication.

-SSO can be used in the below scenarios:
+Single Sign-On can be used in the below scenarios:

-- Authentication Using Federated Identity: If an enterprise makes use of third-party identity provider, federated identity (SAML) is preferred for user authentication in cloud-based as well as on-premise applications.
+- Authentication Using Federated Identity: If an enterprise makes use of a third-party identity provider, federated identity (SAML) is preferred for user authentication in cloud-based as well as on-premise applications.
 In this case, a user attempting access to an application is redirected to an SSO based service provider which requests the identity provider for verification of the user’s identity.

 - Authentication for On-Premise Enterprise Applications: Enterprises make use of multiple applications for various tasks.
 SSO can be used as a central point of authentication using a single set of login credentials for providing access to all the different enterprise applications.

-Enterprise SSO products basically store user credentials like username and password and automatically replay them each time a user attempts to access an enterprise application.
+Enterprise Single Sign-On products basically store user credentials like username and password and automatically replay them each time a user attempts to access an enterprise application.
 This allows the SSO product to be used with a vast range of third party applications as the application itself does not need to be modified in any way to work with the SSO system.